-The pro forma financial information presented in the annual financial results for the year ended 31.
-December 2021 has been prepared excluding the impact of hyperinflation, impairments of goodwill, property, plant and equipment, intragible assets and joint ventures, fair value gain on acquisition of subsidiary, impairment loss on remeasurement of non-current assets held for sale, loss on deconsolidation of subsidiary and profit on disposal of associates and subsidiaries, arbitration settlement, adjustment for the net forex (gains)/losses, net profit on disposal of PPE and intragibles and COVID-19 donations (collectively the "Pro forma adjustments") and constitutes pro forma financial information to the extent that it is not extracted from the segment disclosure included in the audit on consolidated annual financial information has been presented to eliminate the impact of the pro forma adjustments from the annual financial results for the year ended 31 December 2021 to achieve a comparable year-on-year (Yoy) analysis.
+The pro forma financial information presented in the annual financial results for the year ended 31 December 2021 has been prepared excluding the impact of hyperinflation, impairments of goodwill, property, plant and equipment, intangible assets and joint ventures, fair value gain on acquisition of subsidiary, impairment loss on remeasurement of non-current assets held for sale, loss on deconsolidation of subsidiary and profit on disposal of associates and subsidiaries, arbitration settlement, adjustment for the net forex (gains)/losses, net profit on disposal of PPE and intangibles and COVID-19 donations (collectively the "Pro forma adjustments") and constitutes pro forma financial information to the extent that it is not extracted from the segment disclosure included in the audited consolidated annual financial statements for the year ended 31 December 2021.
+This pro forma financial information has been presented to eliminate the impact of the pro forma adjustments from the annual financial results for the year ended 31 December 2021 to achieve a comparable year-on-year (YoY) analysis.